timjb/blog/posts/2013-09-02-scrambling-in-ancient-greek.markdown

 \vdash e' < e : Y\{\bar{Z} - \{|X\}\}}
 $$

-Now, it is possible to derive the sentence which raw CCG fails with, as
+Now, it is possible to derive the sentence which raw CCG minus type raising fails with, as follows:
-follows:

 $$
 \dfrac{